Tuuliayr/Maschinenringe-Refill-Managment/README.md

 ## About the project

 Meine Box app is a refill management solution for farmers who want to sell their products with [Maschinenringe](https://www.maschinenring.de/) salesboxes.
-The app shows current real-time stock situation of the products that have been placed into the salesboxes so the farmer knows exactly when to ship refills.
+The app shows real-time stock level data of the products that have been placed into the salesboxes so the farmer knows exactly when to ship refills.

 ### Link to AWS Amplify app